 In April 1960, he met Michiko Matsumoto.
 In spite of her Japanese name, she was a Korean Christian.
-She became a devoted follower, introducing Setsuko Ogawa, a university student, who also joined.
+She became a devoted follower, introducing Setsuko Ogawa (Sakurai), a university student, who joined 1st November 1960.
 From then on, the number of members grew steadily.
 To reach that point had been extremely difficult.
 Matsumoto explained,

 “Nobody listened to him.
 He was always refused.
 He had no money, no food, no clothes, and was so exhausted as to cough out blood from tuberculosis from which he had suffered in his youth.
 But he went on mission.
 He slept in parks or playgrounds of schools fearing to be in the crowds.
 When he looked at himself on the glass window, he was shocked to see such a miserable figure […] with long hair, a pale face, and a skinny body.
 Not many came.
 Still, he wanted to start a church […].”

-According to Ken Sudo (the 29th person to join in Japan) in a speech titled A Memoir from the Early Period of the Unification Church of Japan, in the Spring of 1962, Komiyama, a young member of the Rissho Kosei-kai, a large Buddhist new religious movement, was introduced to the Unification Church by Hideo Sawaura in Tokyo.
+According to Ken Sudo (the 29th person to join in Japan – 22nd August 1962) in a speech titled A Memoir from the Early Period of the Unification Church of Japan, in the Spring of 1962, Komiyama, a young member of the Rissho Kosei-kai, a large Buddhist new religious movement, was introduced to the Unification Church by Hideo Sawaura in Tokyo.
 Komiyama introduced it to Osami Kuboki, a youth leader of that Buddhist group and secretary for its president Nikkyo Niwano.
 Kuboki joined the small Unification Church in August 1962 and brought with him many other Buddhists.